-It is important that accessibility is in the forefront as Mount Holyoke community members select and procure new electronic and information technology (EIT).
-All EIT procurement at Mount Holyoke College must be done in consultation with LITS (Library, Information & Technology Services) to ensure appropriate compliance steps are followed.
-To consult LITS on a software product or service purchase, please fill out the MHC Software Purchasing Form.
-When appropriate, LITS staff will negotiate EIT accessibility contract language with vendors as part of standard contract negotiation processes.
+It is important that accessibility is in the forefront as Mount Holyoke College community members design, build, acquire or use new electronic and information technology (EIT).
+This applies to open source or other situations in which software is provided at no cost (free).
+All EIT procurement at Mount Holyoke College, including technology that is free, must be done in consultation with LITS (Library, Information & Technology Services) to ensure appropriate compliance steps are followed.
+To consult LITS on a software product or service, please fill out this form, and a LITS staff member will be in touch.
+When appropriate, LITS staff will obtain compliance documentation from suppliers and negotiate EIT accessibility contract language as part of LITS’ standard processes.

-Below is some information about steps that must be taken to best address accessibility when selecting and procuring new EIT.
+Below is some information about steps that may be required to best address accessibility when selecting and procuring new EIT.
 LITS can help facilitate this process.

 Here are some initial steps to assess accessibility when selecting and procuring new technologies.
 LITS can help facilitate this process.